juxor/afaq/markdown/secJ5.md

 great question of their economic emancipation, the mother of all other emancipations."_ [Bakunin, **Op.
 Cit.**, p.
 175]

 Before finishing, we must stress that hierarchical education (like the media), cannot remove the effects of actual life and activity in shaping/changing people and their ideas, opinions and attitudes.
-While education is an essential part of maintaining the status quo and accustoming people to accept hierarchy, the state and wage slavery, it cannot stop individuals from learning from their experiences, ignoring their sense of right and wrong, recognising the injustices of the current system and the ideas that it is based upon.
+While education is an essential part of maintaining the status quo and accustoming people to accept hierarchy, the state and wage slavery, it cannot stop individuals from learning from their experiences, trusting their sense of right and wrong, recognising the injustices of the current system and the ideas that it is based upon.
 This means that even the best state (or private) education system will still produce rebels -- for the **experience** of wage slavery and state oppression (and, most importantly, **struggle**) is shattering to the **ideology** spoon-fed children during their "education" and reinforced by the media.

 For more information on Modern Schools see Paul Avrich's **The Modern School
 Movement: Anarchism and education in the United States**, Emma Goldman's essays _"Francisco Ferrer and the Modern School"_ (in **Anarchism and Other Essays**) and _"The Social Importance of the Modern School"_ (in **Red Emma